sshilko/moar/_posts/2016-10-14-Compiling-Php.md

 First we need to check if we dont have it installed `pkg-config librabbitmq --libs`.
 Because (26) GCC first searches for libraries in `/usr/local/lib`, then in `/usr/lib`.
 Following that, it searches for libraries in the directories specified by the -L parameter, in the order specified on the command line.
-Means if we have `librabbitmq` library installed, GCC will link agains it ignoring our  library.
+If we do have `librabbitmq` library installed, GCC will link agains it ignoring our  library.

 {% highlight bash %}
 #REMOVE ANY PREINSTALLED PACKAGE (check `pkg-config librabbitmq --libs`)